 Associations, companies and other organizations have been using conference and video calling to meet and conduct business for many years.
 Most of us are very experienced with the process and have developed methods to be productive and polite when holding these “virtual” meetings.

 During the last few weeks the sheer number of virtual meetings and volume of participants has grown exponentially.
+Our “new working normal” is forcing us to explore new meeting formats and make the most of it.
 Because of this increased use it seems some calls may be less productive than they should be and many of us have forgotten our virtual meeting etiquette.
 Check out these videos of what some of your calls may be like:

 A conference call in real life